dotnet/docs-maui/docs/supported-platforms.md

 - Android 5.0 (API 21) or higher.
 - iOS 10 or higher.
-- macOS 10.13 or higher (using Mac Catalyst).
+- macOS 10.13 or higher, using Mac Catalyst.
-- Windows desktop and the Universal Windows Platform (UWP), using Windows UI Library (WinUI) 3.
+- Windows 11 and Windows 10 version 1809 or higher, using [Windows UI Library (WinUI) 3](/windows/apps/winui/winui3/).

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]